jhpyle/docassemble/_docs/modifiers.md

 The `id` of a question needs to be set in order to use the [`forget_result_of()`] function.

+# <a name="ga id"></a>Google Analytics IDs

+If you are using the [Google Analytics integration] feature, by default, the [`id`] will be used as part of the pseudo-path sent to Google Analytics.
+If you would rather use a different ID, you can explicitly set a `ga id`:

+{% highlight yaml %}
+id: lead certification
+ga id: landlordLeadCert
+question: |
+  Does your landlord have a valid lead certification?
+yesno: lead_certification_exists
+{% endhighlight %}

+# <a name="segment id"></a><a name="segment"></a>Segment IDs

+If you are using the [Segment integration] feature, by default, the [`id`] will be used as part of the pseudo-path sent to Google Analytics.
+If you would rather use a different ID, you can explicitly set a `segment id`:

+{% highlight yaml %}
+id: lead certification
+segment id: landlordLeadCert
+question: |
+  Does your landlord have a valid lead certification?
+yesno: lead_certification_exists
+{% endhighlight %}

+You can also send [Segment] messages with arguments, using the `segment` specifier pointing to a dictionary with keys for `id` and `arguments`:

+{% highlight yaml %}
+id: lead certification
+segment:
+  id: landlord
+  arguments:
+    certification: lead
+question: |
+  Does your landlord have a valid lead certification?
+yesno: lead_certification_exists
+{% endhighlight %}

 # <a name="sets"></a>Manually indicating that a block sets a variable

 Usually, **docassemble** can figure out which variables a block is